jvandemo/angular-consent/README.md

 Easily show consent messages that keep appearing until the user clicks them away.

-Useful if you need to show legal disclaimers.
+Useful if you need to show legal disclaimers (e.g. to conform to the EU Cookie Consent law).

 - very lightweight (~1KB)
 - use your own markup and CSS to make the messages fit perfectly in your application